To increase/decrease the font:

 Summary of Council Discussions at 3rd Meeting Now Posted

-The discussion summary from the Advisory Council's 3rd meeting, held December 12, 2011, were posted on Boxing Day.
+The discussion summary from the Advisory Council's 3rd meeting, held December 12, 2011, was posted on Boxing Day.
 You can view these on this website or the Disability Issues website.

 Summary Discussions of Council's First Two Meeting Now Posted